Sabrinas Organizing

 Paint with light colors.

-I have painted with dark and light colors on our walls over the 25 years we have lived in our home, and I found that the lighter color unifies the spaces better than the darker colors.
+I have painted our walls with dark and light colors over the 25 years we have lived in our home, and I found that the lighter colors unify the spaces better than the darker ones.
 An accent wall on one focal point wall works well for a splash of color.

 Keep in mind the "one in, one out" rule.

 My rule of thumb before buying anything is to use the "one in, one out" rule.
-When I go out, the items I purchase must either be a replacement item or a multipurpose item that will allow me to eliminate several unitasker items.
-Using this rule, I stay on a budget more easily and don't feel guilty when I purchase an item.
+When I go out, the items I purchase must either be replacement items or multipurpose items that allow me to eliminate several unitasker items.
+Using this rule, I stay on a budget more easily and don't feel guilty when I make a purchase.

-I hope this post shows you the benefits and allows you to move forward on your possible plans to make your life simpler.
+I hope this post highlights the benefits and enables you to move forward with your plans to simplify your life.

 Do you have a small house?
 What are your reasons for living in a small house?
 Please leave a comment below.